Expected closing costs

-There are certain expected costs related to closing the sale of a house.
-These fees are commonly split between the buyer and seller, as spelled out in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your process.
+There are certain standard costs accompanying closing the sale of a house.
+These fees are commonly split between the buyer and seller, as noted in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your deal.

 • Points (optional)